craigsloggett/kubernetes/README.md

 `systemd` version `247.3-3` is marked for release in Debian 11.
 The use of cgroups v2 is important since it supports imposing resource limitations on rootless containers.

-`kubenet` has been chosen as the network provider to simplify the configuration required to get a bare metal MVP cluster.
-Using this guide, I plan on automating this process with POSIX shell scripts to keep the dependencies as small as possible.

-In the future, I would like to swap `kubenet` for `flannel` and then ultimately `calico` with eBGP and network policies configured with the goal of provisioning a "production ready" cluster following the latest best practices.
+In the future, I would like to swap `flannel` for `calico` with eBGP and network policies configured with the goal of provisioning a "production ready" cluster following the latest best practices.